cnicogd/holbertonschool-zero_day/README.md

 # holbertonschool-zero_day
 I'm now a Holberton Student, this is my first repository as a full-stack engineer 0-Day
-This repository contains files written for Vagrant, Emacs, and vi projects completed for my first day, zero-day, at Holberton School.
+This repository contains files written for Vagrant, Emacs,  vi , and git projects completed for my first day, zero-day, at Holberton School.
 The specific list of projects contained follows:

 0x00.
 Vagrant
 0x01.
 Emacs
 0x02. vi
+0x03. git

 Author
 Nicolas Gonzalez Delgado